Things to do in Argentina

 Plaza Dorrego

-Plaza Dorrego lies in San Telmo, the bohemian artists' quarter of Buenos Aires and the birthplace of tango.
-The tiny square is surrounded by elegant houses, now mostly converted in…
+Plaza Dorrego lies in San Telmo, the bohemian heart of Buenos Aires and one of the birthplaces of tango.
+This charming square is surrounded by elegant colonial houses, and is now h…

 Plaza Dorrego